Explaining the 85/15 Principle

 The Paleo Diet is a template for what and how ancient humans would have consumed foods.
 So, when determining if something is Paleo, you not only have to consider if that something is natural, but you also must consider how frequently it would have been eaten.
 That’s true for sugars of any sort.

 If we consider raw honey, for example, imagine the effort it would have taken ancient humans to consume even a little.
-The Hadza rank honey as their favorite food and it accounts for a substantial amount of the calories in their diet.
-[4] However, it is acquired as part of long hunt which expends significant calories, and of course one has to consider what else makes up their diet.
+The Hadza indigenous people rank honey as their favorite food and it accounts for a substantial amount of the calories in their diet.
+[4] However, it is acquired as part of long hunt which expends significant calories, and of course one has to consider the other foods that make up their diet.

-For maple syrup, coconut sugar, and even cane sugar, we see the same scenario: It would have taken a massive effort to find and collect these substances.
-When you look at how often they can be found in nature, you realize they would be a rare component of a hunter-gatherer diet.
+For maple syrup, coconut sugar, and even cane sugar, we see the same scenario: It would have taken a massive effort to find and collect these substances during our hunter-gatherer past.
+When you look at how often these natural sweeteners can be found in nature, you realize they would be a rare component of a hunter-gatherer diet.

-Regardless of where they come from, or how “natural” they are, these sugars still impact our blood sugar and insulin, no different from processed sugars.
+Regardless of where they come from, or how “natural” they are, natural sugars still impact our blood sugar and insulin no differently from processed sugars.
 If we eat them sparingly (as ancient humans would have), there is no problem, as our systems are built to handle a bit of sugar every so often.
-However, this hit to our blood sugar begins to have a negative effect when it happens all the time.
+However, this hit to our blood sugar begins to have a negative effect when it happens more regularly.

 These daily spikes in blood sugar can dampen our cells’ ability to respond to insulin, the blood-sugar-lowering hormone, which can lead to insulin resistance and diabetes.
 Not to mention, eating too much sugar, including natural sugars, increases our hunger and causes us to overconsume.